Microcar: Worldwide 1990–present

+Kei cars

+In the 1950s, Japanese legislatures created the class of Kei cars, offering reduced taxes for cars below a size limit.
+At the program's inception in 1955, the limit for engine capacity was below 360 cubic centimeters, with a length of under 126 inches also required.
+The limits have since increased, with kei cars today allowed to use engines of up to 660 cc and attain a length of 134 inches.
+Although most kei cars are designed in Japan, some, such as the Smart K and the BYD Racco, are versions of foreign-made cars designed to comply with Japanese regulations.

 Quadricycle legislation

 The European Union introduced the quadricycle category in 1992.
 In several European countries since then, microcars are classified by governments separately from normal cars, sometimes using the same regulations as motorcycles or mopeds.
 Therefore, compared with normal cars, microcars often have relaxed requirements for registration and licensing, and can be subject to lower taxes and insurance costs.